SunnyOswal/sunnyoswal.github.io/_posts/2019-08-13-how-to-access-microsoft-azure-related-courses-on-pluralsight-free-for-5-years-?.md

 This will create a new pluralsight account (incase we don't have one) or will activate the benefit to existing pluralsight account .
 Once the account is created, we receive an email from pluralsight having login details.

-After logging in with the pluarlsight account just created, pluralsight's default landing page is the azure courses library page having all the courses which are available for free.
+After logging in with the pluralsight account just created, pluralsight's default landing page is the azure courses library page having all the courses which are available for free.

 ![Azure Pluralsight Courses]({{ "/images/pluralsight-azure-courses.PNG" | absolute_url }})